I have been researching and writing about consumer electronics for over 13 years.

 Do You Need an Outdoor Digital Camera?

 Of course, many of those same consumers want to be able to take their digital camera outdoors to shoot pictures that preserve memories of their many outings and excursions.
 The problem is that digital cameras, like most electronics, can be poorly suited to outdoor environments and the many hazards found there.
-Things like moisture, cold temperatures, bright sunshine, the risk of falling, can ruin your camera.
+Things like moisture, cold temperatures, bright sunshine, or an ill-timed fall can ruin your camera.

 A True Outdoor Camera